Regions of Wales: North-South divide

 Map of North Wales; common modern day definition in dark red, historical definition in dark red and light red (Montgomeryshire).

 Map of South Wales, defined either by combining South East and South West Wales (dark red); or the historic definition (dark red and light red); there are other definitions.

 There may be a north-south divide, between North Wales and South Wales.
 The Cambrian Mountains form a mountainous interior of Wales, limiting the connection between North and South with few transport links between them.
 Most of the population of Wales is concentrated on opposing sides of Wales.
-Transport links between North and South Wales are significantly weak, with major north–south links passing through England, and both the North and South, having closer transport links with North West England, and South West England respectively.
-Liverpool is sometimes described as the "Capital of North Wales", as its the largest city closest to North Wales.
+Transport links between North and South Wales are significantly weak, with major north–south links passing through England, and with both North and South Wales having closer transport links with North West England and South West England respectively.
+Liverpool is sometimes described as the "Capital of North Wales", as it is the largest city closest to North Wales.
 Historical maps divide North and South Wales using the boundaries between Montgomeryshire and Radnorshire, and between Cardiganshire and Merionethshire, but the modern-day divide is described as ambiguous or arbitrary.